EMC China Lab

 ansi/ul 4200a-2023 Requirements for Consumer Products Containing Button Batteries or Coin Cells:

-- The battery compartment containing replaceable button batteries or coin cells must be secured so that they require tools or at least two independent and simultaneous actions to open.
+- The battery compartment containing replaceable button batteries or coin cells must be secuRED so that they require tools or at least two independent and simultaneous actions to open.
 Button batteries or coin cells must not be accessible to children through normal use or abuse tests.
 The product packaging must carry warning labels.
 If applicable, the product itself must carry warning labels.
 The accompanying instruction manual must include all applicable warnings.

 16 CFR 1263 includes warning label requirements for the packaging of button batteries or coin cells, including button batteries or coin cells packaged separately from consumer products: